vl4d/kong-oidc-consumer/README.md

 "email": "alice@wonderland.com","id":"60f65308-3510-40ca-83f0-e9c0151cc680","sub":"60f65308-3510-40ca-83f0-e9c0151cc680"}
 ```

-Ensure that `email` is one of the scopes configured on the `kong-oidc` plugin as this is the default.
+Ensure that `email` is one of the scopes configured on the `kong-oidc` plugin as this is the default lookup for this plugin.

 The plugin will then lookup the consumer based on a field within the `X-Userinfo` header (it is a configuration option with the default being email) to match a consumer's username.
-If the consumer doesn't exist it will create this consumer within kong.
+If the consumer doesn't exist it will create this consumer within kong (based on a flag).

-The plugin then sets the `ngx.ctx.authenticated_consumer` variable, which can be using in other Kong plugins:
+The plugin then sets the `ngx.ctx.authenticated_consumer` variable, as well as the consumer headers and continues to the next plugin in pipe.

 ```
 ngx.ctx.authenticated_consumer = {{matched_consumer_found_or_created}}
 ```